-Countries where my research has been presented, as of 02/06/2025
+Countries where my research has been presented, as of 19/10/2025, and a tribute to "The World Turned Upside Down"

 PhD Candidate in Economics at The London School of Economics and Political Science